 - The height of a truck would seem to be an advantage, but because the height difference is so drastic a truck driver may not be able to see a low-riding car.
-Being so high also limits the truck driver’s view of what is close in front of the truck.
+Being so high up also limits the truck driver’s view of what is close in front of the truck.

-- Trucks do not have rear view mirrors.
-Due to the height of the trailer behind a truck, a rear view mirror would only show the truck driver his/her own trailer.
+- Trucks do not have rear-view mirrors.
+Due to the height of the trailer behind a truck, a rear-view mirror would only show the truck driver his/her own trailer.
 Truckers must rely on only two side mirrors to see where other vehicles are.

 How to Avoid No-Zones